2016 ALSC/Baker & Taylor Summer Reading Program Grant Winner

-The Association for Library Service to Children (ALSC) has awarded the 2015 ALSC/Baker & Taylor Summer Reading Program Grant to the Florida Public Library, Florida, New York.
+The Association for Library Service to Children (ALSC) has awarded the 2016 ALSC/Baker & Taylor Summer Reading Program Grant to Madison County Public Libraries (MCPL), Marshall, North Carolina.

 This grant is designed to encourage outstanding summer reading programs by providing financial assistance, while recognizing ALSC members for outstanding program development.
 The program must be open to all children from birth to age 14.
 Programming that provides for inclusion of children with physical and mental disabilities is encouraged.
 This $3,000 grant is made possible by Baker & Taylor, a leading distributor of books, videos and music products to libraries, institutions and retailers.